 The casino floor is where Horseshoe distinguishes itself.

 Horseshoe is widely known for hosting major poker tournaments and events, drawing a dedicated gaming crowd year-round.
-While the broader casino environment is unremarkable, the poker room and tournament infrastructure remain a core strength and shape the hotel’s overall identity more than dining, nightlife, or pools.
+While the broader casino environment is unremarkable, the poker room and tournament infrastructure remain a core strength.
+Entertainment is more limited but includes venues like Laugh Factory and X Rocks, offering a mix of stand-up comedy and adult-oriented nightlife-style entertainment without the scale of larger Strip productions.

 Pool & Outdoor Area